 - NC° Recovery (part of NC° Plan Pregnancy without fertility status)

 - NC° Plan Pregnancy (to find fertile days)

 - NC° Birth Control (to prevent pregnancy)

-If you need a mental break from the app and want to have a more personalized experience, we would recommend the Recovery Mode.
-We write about the Recovery Mode in greater detail here.
+If you need a mental break from the app and want to have a more personalized experience, we would recommend NC° Recovery.
+We write about NC° Recovery in greater detail here.

 How to measure after a pregnancy loss

-At this stage, you may experience cycle irregularities, temperature fluctuations, and/or anovulatory cycles, which means that you may have more red days (for NC° Birth Control) or brown days (for NC° Plan Pregnancy) initially, but this will even out in time — remember to be patient with your body.
+At this stage, you may experience some cycle irregularities, temperature fluctuations, and/or anovulatory cycles, but this will even out in time – remember to be patient with your body.
+While your cycle is recovering, you may get more Red Days (for NC° Birth Control) or Brown Days (for NC° Plan Pregnancy).

 How to log pregnancy loss bleeding

-Note that the end of pregnancy will mark the start of a new cycle (Cycle Day 1), and the algorithm will not start a new cycle if you log Bleeding.
-It will only start a new cycle once you log your next period: Period is not the same as Bleeding.
+The end of the pregnancy will mark the start of a new cycle (Cycle Day 1), and the algorithm won’t start a new cycle if you log Bleeding.
+It will only start a new cycle once you log your next period; Period is not the same as Bleeding for the algorithm.